Sugiuma/RBAC-Project/README.md

 * ✅ Add **table+text hybrid retrieval** (RAG with tabular fusion).
 * ✅ Caching of SQL queries for repeated execution.

----

 ## **Conclusion**

+This project delivers a **production-ready RAG system** with:

+* Role-based access,
+* Dual-mode intelligent query routing (LLM vs SQL),
+* Reranking for precision,
+* Automated evaluation and testing at every layer.

 This RAG system demonstrates a **flexible, intelligent retrieval pipeline** that dynamically routes user queries to either unstructured (LLM-based) or structured (SQL-based) engines.
 The use of **DuckDB**, **query classification**, and **fallback design** has led to a robust solution that balances performance, explainability, and adaptability.
-It’s an ideal architecture for real-world enterprise AI assistants where both document knowledge and structured analytics are needed in one place
+With strong modularity and extensibility it’s an ideal architecture for real-world enterprise AI assistants where both document knowledge and structured analytics are needed in one place